kubernetes/kops/docs/cli/kops_create_cluster.md

       --gce-service-account string       Service account with which the GCE VM runs.
 Warning: if not set, VMs will run as default compute service account.
   -h, --help                             help for cluster
-      --image string                     Machine image for all instances --kubernetes-version string        Version of kubernetes to run (defaults to version in channel) --master-count int32               Number of masters.
+      --image string                     Machine image for all instances --ipv6                             Use IPv6 for the pod network (AWS only) --kubernetes-version string        Version of kubernetes to run (defaults to version in channel) --master-count int32               Number of masters.
 Defaults to one master per master-zone --master-image string              Machine image for masters.
 Takes precedence over --image